1. What are they and what are they used for?

 3. Select a specific mailbox

-Please note that deleting a mailbox has significant implications, as it means disassociating the services and associated users.
-Also, once deleted, previous information cannot be recovered.
+Please note that deleting a mailbox has important implications, as it means disconnecting the associated services and users.
+Furthermore, once deleted, the previous information cannot be recovered.

 Remember that the global mailbox cannot be deleted.